-Unlike regular debugging, which you do while running in Debug mode, enabling trace debugging generates a trace file of input, output, and intermediate tuples when you execute your application with → .
+Unlike regular debugging, which you do while running in Debug mode, enabling trace debugging generates a trace file of input, output, and intermediate tuples when you run your application with > .
 You then send data to the application.
 When you stop the application, you view the file's contents in the SB Trace Debugger perspective.

 You can generate trace files for this purpose in two ways:

-Enable trace file generation for your application as described in Runtime Tracing and Creating Trace Files.
+Enable trace file generation for your application as described in Interpreting Trace Files.
 When you run your application, either provide it with test data in a feed simulation, or run it with live data.
 When the application stops, switch to the SB Trace Debugger perspective and open the generated trace file.

 Launch your application in Studio in Trace Debug mode.